 - It is not likely that including start and end meter readings in electricity bills would increase trust or transparency in the market.
 Therefore, the increased levels of regulatory and administrative costs that would arise if a rule is made would not be justified.

-On this basis, the Commission has determined that the proposed change to the current bill content requirements in the NERR is not in the long-term interests of consumers and will not, or is not likely to, contribute to the achievement of the National Electricity Rules Objective (NERO) at this time.
+On this basis, the Commission determined that the proposed rule to the current bill content requirements in the NERR is not in the long-term interests of consumers and will not, or is not likely to, contribute to the achievement of the National Electricity Rules Objective (NERO) at this time.

 The proponent considered that a rule change should be made requiring all electricity retailers to display start and end meter readings in the bill for every customer with an advanced interval meter (smart meter).

 On 31 January 2019 the AEMC published a consultation paper identifying specific issues.
 Submissions closed on 28 March 2019 and we received 15 submissions as part of this first round of consultation.

 On 18 April 2019, the AEMC published a draft determination to not make a rule.
 Submissions on the draft determination closed on 30 May 2019 and we received 11 submissions.